-Student/Owner:
+Owner:

-- Is responsible for provided the required care for the animal and be in full control of the service animal at all times.
+- Is always responsible to attend to and be in full control of the service animal.
 A service animal shall have a harness, leash, or other tether unless a) the owner is unable to use a harness, leash or tether, or b) using a harness, leash, or tether will interfere with the animal's ability to safely and effectively perform its duties. - Is responsible for ensuring that the service animal is wearing a leash, harness or cape that identifies the animal as a service animal when on duty anywhere on campus. - Is responsible for the costs of care necessary for a service animal's well-being.
-The arrangements and responsibilities with the care of a service animal is the sole responsibility of the owner at all times, including regular bathing and grooming, as needed. - Is responsible for independently removing or arranging for the removal of the service animal's waste.
+The arrangements and responsibilities with the care of a service animal is always the sole responsibility of the owner, including regular bathing and grooming, as needed. - Is responsible for independently removing or arranging for the removal of the service animal's waste.
 Waste must be disposed in a sealed bag in the designated trash area of the living community. - Is responsible for complying with local and state licensing laws for animal rights and owner responsibilities.
 Service animals should be current with immunizations and wear a rabies vaccination tag. - Is responsible for paying for any damage to University property caused by the animal. - Animals must leave campus with the student anytime the student leaves overnight and/or during University breaks. - The University may prohibit the use of service animals in certain locations due to health and safety restrictions or places where the animal might be in danger.
 Restricted areas may include but are not limited to food preparation areas, research laboratories, boiler rooms, and other areas prohibited by law.